Who Are We?

 However, we also are pretty irreverent when it comes to the icons of the service.
 We knew we got stuck, took enough shit from local big-wigs, and weren't in any mood to take any bullshit from some REMF back in the PI, Japan, Hawaii, or the States.
 Therefore, you won't find a whole lot of senior officers as members, because they did care about that stuff.
 One important thing to remember is that the military is pretty much disinclined to laugh at itself - but members of the PPDRDG will.
 Laugh at the military, the government, the enemy, our friends, and ourselves!

 I think our real goal was to live the DG lifestyle forever.
-And we knew our time on Dodge was finite.
+And we knew our time on Dodge was finite - you can't get there from here after they ship you out.
+It doesn't matter if you are a squid, a crew dog, merchant mariner, or a Chagossian native.
 The sad thing is that we'll never get to go back before the place is laid to waste.
-The Brits and USN are doing their best to keep the island a true tropical paradise, but someday, the Americans and Brits will leave, and a swarm of 3rd worlders will come in, cut down the jungle to build their shanties, catch and eat all the fish and sea turtles, drain the freshwater lenses dry, and whine for foreign aid.
+The Brits and USN are doing their best to keep the island a true tropical paradise, but someday, the Americans and Brits will leave, and a swarm of rapacious other-worlders will come in, seine net all the tuna, ship all the sea cucumbers to Sri Lanka to be cooked by street vendors, ship the last piece of coral to collectors in Hong Kong & the UAE, cut down the jungle to build their shanties, burn the last palm log to cook the last sea turtle, eat the last booby egg, drain the freshwater lenses dry, and then whine for foreign aid.

 And paradise will be lost.